Are you a hardware store manager?

 (Report RR151 from the Health and Safety Executive)

-EXCERPTS FROM THE HEALTH AND SAFETY RISK ASSESSMENT
+EXCERPTS FROM OUR HEALTH AND SAFETY RISK ASSESSMENT FOR HARDWARE STORES

 - The danger of manual handling when stocking shelves: Stocking shelves in a hardware store involves a great deal of manual handling.
 This is because the various products have to be put on the hardware store shelf one by one, by hand.
 What's more, some products can be stocked in large quantities, particularly liquid products such as paints, which are generally sold in multi-kilogram jars.
 Risks associated with manual handling are present whenever we have to handle products packaged in large quantities, or heavy, cumbersome unit products (e.g.: stepladders).
 Several other criteria increase the risks: long handling distances, difficulty in moving around the hardware store (steps to climb, cluttered area, etc.), and above all, the way loads are carried (good/bad posture).